 Use the amount of benefits expected for that month.

-If the TANF unit and the SNAP unit are not the same, prorate the SNAP benefits plus the SNAP recoupment, if any, to determine the TANF unit's share.
+If the TANF and SNAP household do not contain the same unit members, prorate the SNAP benefits plus the SNAP recoupment, if any, to determine the TANF unit's share.

 - Step 1: Determine the SNAP amount: